- What is a Student Account?

 15. I had a check returned, what do I need to do?

 If a check is returned for insufficient funds, the university's bank will automatically send it through a second time.
 If the check is returned the second time, the university will assess the student account a $50 service charge, and the student account may be subject to a 10% late fee with a maximum charge of $75 on the returned check.
 Repayment (including the service charge) must be made upon notification with guaranteed funds.
 If repayment is made by eCheck or personal check, the Bursar's Office will wait ten business days for the payment to clear before releasing a transcript/registration hold.

 16. What is Hope Scholarship/ Life Long Learning Credits?

 Hope Scholarship and the Life Time Learning Credit are in simpler terms a Tax Credit.
 Congress passed the Taxpayer Relief Act of 1997 giving taxpayers two possible tax credits for tuition and fees paid after January 1, 1998.
 Details of the act may be accessed online, through a personal tax advisor, or the IRS.

 17. If I register at the beginning of the semester when is my tuition due?

 Payment is due the day you register in order to avoid paying a 10% late fee with a maximum of $75 on the balance.

 18. Where do I send my payment?

-We accept payment by cash, check, money order or cashier’s check in the Student Accounts Office.
+We accept payment by cash, check, money order, cashier’s check and credit cards (2.8% service fee will be charged for credit card payments) in the Bursar's Office.
 You can mail payment to us at Radford University, Office of the Bursar, PO Box 6922, Radford, VA 24142.
 Be sure to include the student’s ID number on the check.
 Payments by express or overnight mail should be sent to Radford University, Office of the Bursar, Heth Hall, Fairfax Street, Radford, VA 24142.